-for a molecular dynamics simulation of high-temperature annealing; vertical graphitic walls can be seen towards the front and back of the frame. (b) The temperature profile, (c) graphitization level, and (d) Herman's orientation function during the annealing.
-Visual comparison of (e,f) the initial configuration at two different locations and (g,h) final configurations at the same two different locations, showing a significant level of graphitization after annealing.
-Direction of view is through the large front face in (a), graphitic walls are omitted.
-Interestingly, the fraction of the sp-hybridized carbon within the centroid particles changes significantly less compared to amorphous material (c), indicating an increased annealing barrier for atoms within the preexisting graphene-like structure.
-At the same time, the orientation function (d) shows no significant re-orientation or alignment of graphitic structures despite the presence of walls.
+Figure 4.
+Modeling of flash graphene formation. (a) Structure of the amorphous carbon used for a molecular dynamics simulation of hightemperature annealing; vertical graphitic walls can be seen toward the front and back of the frame. (b) The temperature profile, (c) graphitization level, and (d) Herman's orientation function during the annealing.
+Visual comparison of (e, f) the initial configuration at two different locations and (g, h) final configurations at the same two different locations, showing a significant level of graphitization after annealing.
+Direction of view is through the large front face in panel a, graphitic walls are omitted.
+Interestingly, the fraction of the sp2hybridized carbon within the centroid particles changes significantly less compared to amorphous material (c), indicating an increased annealing barrier for atoms within the preexisting graphene-like structure.
+At the same time, the orientation function (d) shows no significant reorientation or alignment of graphitic structures despite the presence of walls.
 Scale bars are 2 nm.

-The drastic difference in morphology of tFG and wrinkled graphene suggest non-uniform formation conditions.
-Using molecular dynamics simulation with AIREBO potential (see SI for details), we analyzed the process and results of the fast high-temperature annealing of CB material as shown in Figure 4.
-The initial structure was designed to contain $\sim 66\%$ of centroid particles characteristic for CB and $\sim 34\%$ of loose amorphous carbon and surrounded by graphitic walls to emulate the presence of quartz walls during the FJH process (Figure 4a).
-After initial pre-treatment at 1000 K for 5 ns, the material was exposed to heating and consequent annealing at a constant temperature of 3500 K (Figure 4b) while graphitization (Figure 4c) and Herman's orientation function (Figure 4d) of the material was monitored.
-As expected, the graphitization level, specifically the fraction of carbon atoms in the sp-configuration, significantly increases from $\sim 60\%$ to $\sim 85\%$ during the annealing process, with the most significant change occurring during the initial heating period (Figure 4c inset).
-Interestingly, the material within centroid particles appears to be significantly less mobile compared to the loose amorphous carbon resulting in smaller graphitization increase due to slow annealing of defects trapped in graphenelike centroid shells.
-At the same time, surrounding amorphous carbon does not have a rigid preexisting structure and undergoes rapid graphitization resulting in the formation of graphene-like coating covering centroid particles (Figure 4e-h).
-Taking experimental observations as a guide, we analyzed the alignment of graphitic domains within the structure during annealing using Herman's orientation function $\theta$ , commonly used in polymer science.
-Computed as $\theta = (3$ $(\cos^2 \alpha) - 1)/2$ , where $\alpha$ is an angle between the normal to the local direction of the graphitic plane and the characteristic direction chosen to be horizontal (see SI for details and Figure S7). the orientation function is expected to be equal to 1, -0.5 and 0 for domains aligned with graphitic walls, perpendicular to the walls and randomly oriented, respectively.
+(Figure 4a).
+After initial pretreatment at 1000 K for 5 ns, the material was exposed to heating and consequent annealing at a constant temperature of 3500 K (Figure 4b), while graphitization (Figure 4c) and Herman's orientation function (Figure 4d) of the material was monitored.
+As expected, the graphitization level, specifically the fraction of carbon atoms in the sp2-configuration, significantly increases from $\sim 60\%$ to \sim 85% during the annealing process, with the most significant change occurring during the initial heating period (Figure 4c inset).
+Interestingly, the material within centroid particles appears to be significantly less mobile compared to the loose amorphous carbon resulting in smaller graphitization increase due to slow annealing of defects trapped in graphene-like centroid shells.
+At the same time, surrounding amorphous carbon does not have a rigid pre-existing structure and undergoes rapid graphitization resulting in the formation of graphene-like coating covering centroid particles (Figure 4eh).
+Taking experimental observations as a guide, we analyzed the alignment of graphitic domains within the structure during annealing using Herman's orientation function θ , commonly used in polymer science.
+Computed as $\theta = (3(\cos^2 \alpha) - 1)/2$, where α is an angle between the normal to the local direction of the graphitic plane and the characteristic direction chosen to be horizontal (see SI for details and Figure S7), the orientation function is expected to be equal to 1, -0.5, and 0 for domains aligned with graphitic walls, perpendicular to the walls and randomly oriented, respectively.
 No significant change of alignment is observed during the annealing process (Figure 4d), mainly preserving the value dictated by the initial configuration.
-Even prolonged thermal annealing at high temperatures (125 ns, 3500 K) does not show a structural change characteristic for the formation of tFG by FJH; only wrinkled graphene is observed (Figure 3c and Figure 4h).
+Even prolonged thermal annealing at high temperatures (125 ns, 3500 K) does not show a structural change characteristic for the formation of tFG by FJH; only wrinkled graphene is observed (Figures 3c and 4h).
 From these observations, we can conclude that wrinkled graphene forms at the areas of material undergoing simple thermal annealing.
 At the same time, the current and its directionality might guide formation of tFG.